Tkwon123/share/README.md

 Move!
 =====

-A handy tool for DC's biking commuters by monitoring's Capital Bikeshare locations.
+A handy tool for DC Capital Bikeshare commuters to get a bike when needed (at least adjust your schedule so you can!)

-Inspired by a fundamental issues communitting with a communal shared service including:
+Inspired by the fundamental issues commuting with a communal shared service including:
-  - Large, unidirectional bike migrations
+  - Massive, unidirectional bike migrations during hours of peak usage
-  - Limited # of bikes at local docks
+  - Core group of DC Bikeshare subscribers relying on a limited # of bikes at local docking stations at specific times in the day
-  - Inefficient restocking of dock locations
+  - Messy and ineffiecient "manual" restocking of bikes via van payloads

-This tool hopes to minimize the penalty of finding empty bike locations by maximizing knowledge of a rapidily depleting resource.
+This tool hopes to minimize the penalty of finding empty bike locations by maximizing awareness of a rapidily depleting resources.

-Currently a WIP!

 Methods
 =====

-Parse an xml data feed via nokogiri, and store the data on sqlite3 database.
-Would ultimately like to hook this up to an external API to provide near-term alerts to prevent biker's remorse at empty dock locations>
+Parse Capital Bikeshare [XML live feed] (https://www.capitalbikeshare.com/data/stations/bikeStations.xml) via nokogiri, and store the data on sqlite3 database.
+Schedule script to conduct snapshots at regular intervals and run analytics against the dataset to identify 1) peak hours of usage 2) timing of countdown 3) and other eventual procedures (see below)

+Currently a WIP!
+Would ultimately like to:
+  + Have it running on a webapp of some sort to collect data all the time
+  + Hook this up to some kind of mobile/messaging API to send warnings for low bikes